xparadoxical/gddocs/docs/resources/client/gamesave/GS_Value.md

 **GS_3 contains a dictionary of levels with pending user coins.**

 Pending user coins are bronze and appear on levels without stars and on rare occasions, some levels with stars have them.
-Pending user coins do not contribute to the players total user coin count on their profile as they haven't been officially verified by robtop.
+Pending user coins do not contribute to the players total user coin count on their profile as they haven't been officially verified by RobTop.
 These coins are stored so the game can update your user coins in the event of a level you had beaten previously earning a star rating

 | Structure |
 |:----------|